great-expectations/great_expectations/docs/integrations/integration_datahub.md

 - `server_url` (required): URL of DataHub GMS endpoint
 - `env` (optional, defaults to "PROD"): Environment to use in namespace when constructing dataset URNs.
 - `platform_instance_map` (optional): Platform instance mapping to use when constructing dataset URNs.
 Maps the GE 'data source' name to a platform instance on DataHub. e.g. `platform_instance_map: { "datasource_name": "warehouse" }`
-- `graceful_exceptions` (defaults to true): If set to true, most runtime errors in the lineage backend will be suppressed and will not cause the overall checkpoint to fail.
+- `graceful_exceptions` (defaults to true): If set to true, most runtime errors in the lineage backend will be suppressed and will not cause the overall Checkpoint to fail.
 Note that configuration issues will still throw exceptions.
 - `token` (optional): Bearer token used for authentication.
 - `timeout_sec` (optional): Per-HTTP request timeout.
 - `retry_status_codes` (optional): Retry HTTP request also on these status codes.